rackerlabs/support-how-to/content/cloud-servers/rescue-mode.md

 ---
 permalink: rescue-mode/
-audit_date:
+audit_date: '2018-10-12'
-title: Rescue Mode
+title: Rescue mode
 type: article
 created_date: '2012-03-27'
 created_by: Rackspace Support
-last_modified_date: '2016-07-08'
+last_modified_date: '2018-10-17'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

-If your Linux system has become non-bootable or is suffering from critical system errors, you can use **Rescue Mode** to recover your system data.
-These problems may be caused by file system corruption, boot file corruption, or other configuration errors.
-Normally, if your system encounters any problem during the boot process, you would boot in to a maintenance mode environment known as Single User Mode that would allow you to login with your root password and check for any errors.
+If your Linux&reg; system has become non-bootable or is suffering from critical system errors, you can use rescue mode to recover your system data.
+These problems might be caused by file system corruption, boot file corruption, or other configuration errors.
+If your system encounters a problem during the boot process, you typically boot into a maintenance mode environment called single user mode that enables you to log in with your root password and check for any errors.

-Unfortunately, using Single User Mode has its share of problems:
+However, single user mode has the following drawbacks:

--   **Your system is read-only and you cannot make corrective changes.**
+-   Your system is read-only, and you cannot make corrective changes.
--   Most services such as networking are disabled.
-This would prevent you from copying your data to another server.
+-   Most services (such as networking) are disabled.
+This situation prevents you from copying your data to another server.
--   You would have to access your server using the Console, which is slower than using a traditional SSH login.
+-   You have to access your server by using the console, which is slower than using a traditional Secure Shell (SSH) login.

-To avoid having to use Single User Mode, you can bring your server up in **Rescue Mode** through the Rackspace Cloud Control Panel.
+You can avoid working with single user mode by bringing your server up in rescue mode through the Rackspace Cloud Control Panel.

-### What is Rescue mode?
+### What is rescue mode?

-Rescue mode grants the root user full access to your non-bootable server's filesystem.
-You can use it to modify problems in configuration files or to copy data from your Cloud Server to a remote location.
+Rescue mode grants the root user full access to your non-bootable server's file system.
+You can use rescue mode to modify problems in configuration files or to copy data from your Cloud Server to a remote location.
+Using rescue mode through the Cloud Control Panel is similar to booting into single user mode with networking enabled.

-Rescue Mode through the Rackspace Cloud Control Panel is similar to booting into single-user mode with networking enabled.
+**Put your server in rescue mode**

-**Getting your server into Rescue mode**
+Use the following steps to put your server in rescue mode:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/), and click **Servers > Cloud Servers** in the top navigation bar.
+1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/), then click **Servers > Cloud Servers** in the top navigation bar.

-2. From your list of servers, click the gear icon next to the server that you want to bring up in Rescue Mode and select **Enter Rescue Mode** from the drop-down menu.
+2. From the list of your servers, click the gear icon next to the server that you want to bring up in rescue mode and select **Enter Rescue Mode** from the drop-down menu.

-3. Read the text in the Rescue Mode pop-over and then click **Enter Rescue Mode**.
+3. Read the text in the rescue mode pop-over and then click **Enter Rescue Mode**.

-4. The temporary password is displayed.
-Copy the password to a safe location since you won't be able to see it again after closing this message.
+4. The temporary password displays.
+Copy the password to a safe location.
+It does not display again after you close this message.

-5. After copying the temporary password click **Dismiss Password**.
+5. After you copy the temporary password, click **Dismiss Password**.

-The server will start to enter Rescue Mode and display an orange status field next to the server name.
-The initial status should be **Preparing Rescue**.
+The server begins to enter rescue mode and displays an orange **Status** field next to the server name.
+The initial status is **Preparing Rescue**.

-When the Rescue Mode build is complete, the status will turn red and display **Rescue**.
+When the rescue mode build is complete, the status turns red and displays **Rescue**.

-**Note:** The rescue environment is limited to 24 hours.
-This means that you will have one day to correct the problems on your server before it automatically reverts to its original state.
+**Note**: The rescue environment is limited to 24 hours.
+You have one day to correct the problems on your server before it automatically reverts to its original state.

-### Connecting to your server in Rescue Mode
+### Connect to your server in rescue mode

-You can now use an SSH client to connect to your server using the public IP address and the temporary root password to login to Rescue Mode.
+You can use an SSH client to connect to your server by using the public Internet Protocol (IP) address and the temporary root password to log in to rescue mode.

-### Troubleshooting your server in Rescue Mode
+### Troubleshoot your server in rescue mode

-Before you can access the files on your server you'll need to mount the server's file system.
-To do that you'll need to look at your partitions to determine your file system's device.
+Before you can access the files on your server, you need to mount the server's file system.
+To accomplish this task, you need to look at your partitions to determine your file system's device.

-**Note:** If you plan on using `fsck` on this filesystem, DO NOT MOUNT the filesystem.
+**Note**: If you plan on using `fsck` on this file system, do not mount the file system.

-After you've logged into your server in Rescue Mode, run the command:
+After you log in to your server in rescue mode, run the following command:

     fdisk -l